Bisher Al-Khasawneh's Cabinet

 Prime Minister Bisher Al-Khasawneh was tasked with forming a cabinet on 7 October 2020.
 He was sworn in along with his cabinet on 12 October 2020.
-The two exceptions were Minister of State Mahmoud Kharabsheh who had been tested positive for COVID-19, and Minister of State for Follow-up and Government Coordination Nawaf Wasfi Tell who had to follow quarantine requirements after return from abroad.
+The two exceptions were Minister of State Mahmoud Kharabsheh who had tested positive for COVID-19, and Minister of State for Follow-up and Government Coordination Nawaf Wasfi Tell who had to follow quarantine requirements after return from abroad.

 The cabinet saw reshuffles in March and October 2021, October 2022, and September 2023.

 Cabinet members

 The Cabinet of Prime Minister and Minister of Defence Bisher Al-Khasawneh included the following members: